liwzhang/liwzhang.github.io/README.md

 # Portfolio-Site
-This is a website created to host my design works.
+This is a website created to host my code projects.